 Compare company offerings and reputations

-Before even comparing rates, you should understand what plans are offered by top companies in your area and their terms.
-You should also look into company reputations through forums and industry sources like J.D.
-Power to ensure you have both a smooth buying process and coverage claims process.
+Before comparing rates, understand what plans the top companies in your area offer and their terms.
+Also, look into company reputations through forums and industry sources like J.D.
+Power to ensure a smooth buying and coverage claims process.

 Shop around

-Comparing multiple plans from many different providers ensures that you get the best possible deal.
-We found that rates can start as low as $41 per month in Florida depending on your personal profile and plan type chosen.
-Open Enrollment lasts from November 1 to January 15 but you may also qualify for Special Enrollment if you've lost your job, have gotten divorced or have had a child.
+Comparing multiple plans from many providers ensures you get the best possible deal.
+We found that rates can start as low as $488 per month in Florida, depending on your personal profile and plan type chosen.
+Open Enrollment lasts from November 1 to January 15, but you may also qualify for Special Enrollment if you've lost your job, divorced or had a child.

 Take advantage of federal programs and subsidies

-For those who have low income, have a qualifying disability or illness, or are 65-years-old or older can receive subsidies or be elligible for Medicare plans.
-In some cases, depending on your details, you can have up to 100% of your premiums covered if you are low income or have significant savings if you are eligible for Medicare.
-MoneyGeek also provides information for finding the top Florida Medicare Supplement and best Medicare Advantage plans in Florida if you are interested in learning more.
+Those with low income, have a qualifying disability or illness, or are 65 years old or older can receive subsidies or be eligible for Medicare plans.
+In some cases, depending on your details, you can have up to 100% of your premiums covered if you're low-income or have significant savings if you're eligible for Medicare.
+MoneyGeek also provides information for finding the top Florida Medicare Supplement and best Medicare Advantage plans in Florida if you want to learn more.

 Overall, our top three picks for Florida health insurance are Florida Health Care Plans, Health First and Oscar.
 However, the best possible health insurance plan for you will vary widely depending on your personal details and coverage needs.
-So, we recommend comparing around with as many plans and companies as possible to get the right fit.
+Compare as many plans and companies as possible to get the right fit.

 Best Florida Health Insurance: FAQ